sysvyz/hurl/README.md

 # Hurl

-Hurl is a language wrapper, which allows to build complex functions and concatenate them.
+Hurl is a data transformation framework, designed to compose complex transformations.

 ## Installation

-You will need ``composer``
+You will need ``composer require sysvyz/hurl``

-Clone the repo.

-``composer install``

 ## Usage

+Hurl is designed to build algorithms as datastructures.
+Each algorithm is represented by a tree.
+A tree is represented by its root node.
+Trees should be stateless (and immutable) in order to reuse them.
+A `Node` represents a data transformation.

 ### Creating Nodes
 A Node is basically wrapper for ``function``s or  ``Closure``s if you like.